Contents

 Format 2: map coordinates

-This format is used in Amiga, PC and Macintosh US versions.
-They all contain a 176 bytes file but with a different name and content for each version: CD.DAT (Amiga), SONGLIST.DAT (PC), MD.DAT (Macintosh US).
+This format is used in Amiga and Macintosh US versions.
+They both contain a 176 bytes file but with a different name and content for each version: CD.DAT (Amiga), MD.DAT (Macintosh US).
 It defines a music to play for each of the 44 maps in the dungeon.

 There is a wildcard to apply the same music to a whole map: if the X coordinate is set to 0xFF then the specified Y coordinate is ignored and the music is played everywhere on the specified map.